QueueTime/qtime-backend/README.md

 This project leverages [Connexion](https://pypi.org/project/connexion/) as a framework to manage http requests based on OpenAPI specifications.

-### Formatting
+### Linting

-This project leverages the opinionated [Black](https://github.com/psf/black) formatter for code formatting.
+This project leverages the opinionated [Black](https://github.com/psf/black) formatter for code formatting and [mypy](https://mypy.readthedocs.io/en/stable/) for static typechecking.

 ## Testing